 Sometimes, plantar warts have tiny dots, the result of burst blood vessels in your feet.
 As time goes on, your plantar warts grow even larger and may become quite irregular in shape.
 Sometimes, plantar warts have a cauliflower-like appearance when they grow quite large.

 The treatment for plantar warts focuses on removal.
-Dr. Park or Dr. Tachibana can do this in several ways.
+Dr. Tachibana can do this in several ways.

-One effective treatment is laser removal at the Grand Central location, in which Dr. Park or Dr. Tachibana uses a precisely directed laser to remove your warts without damaging the still-healthy skin around them.
+One effective treatment is laser removal at the Grand Central location, in which Dr. Tachibana uses a precisely directed laser to remove your warts without damaging the still-healthy skin around them.

 Some other options for plantar wart removal may include freezing warts off, removing warts surgically after injecting them with a virus-killing medicine, and acid application to burn the wart away in layers.